Zuikyo/iOS-System-Symbols/README.md

 14  libdyld.dylib                   0x000000018bc885b8 0x18bc84000 + 17848 (<redacted> + 4)
 ```

-The callstack doesn't catch your app's code, it only has code from system framework.
+The callstack didn't catch your app's code, it only has code from system frameworks.
 So you need to symbolicate these system code.

-Here is the symbolicated report, those`<redacted>` were changed into specific method name:
+Here is the symbolicated report, those`<redacted>` were changed into specific method names:

 ```
 Thread 0 name:  Dispatch queue: com.apple.main-thread